 That mind-set runs through the peer-review documents obtained by Newsweek.
 One assessment of the chlorination study calls it, “conducted carefully and rigorously,” but feared that “the casual reader [might get] the impression that…[chlorination] is a potential problem with respect to cancer risk.”
 That, of course, was exactly the point.
 The paper linking fluorescent lights to childhood leukemia met similar resistance.
 The New England Journal of Medicine reviewer called it “an intriguing idea that can be readily tested,” but NEJM rejected it “because it does not warrant the publicity.”
 The Lancet feared a “general panic in which nurseries are plunged into semi-darkness.”
 (The paper finally was accepted by Cancer Causes and Control.)
 “There was clearly a discrepancy between the reviewers’ favorable comments and the reluctance to publish,” says Samuel Ben-Sasson of Hebrew University in Jerusalem, the paper’s lead author.

 To be sure, science is not routinely censored.
 Several researchers who work in areas that stir controversy–lead’s effects on intelligence, toxicity of chemicals–say they have never had a paper rejected for political reasons.
 And it is “reasonable,” as Columbia’s Susser argues, to be more careful with papers on health issues than on, say, a new species of nematoda.
 “You don’t want to press the panic button unless the work is very strong,” he says.
 What many scientists object to is what they perceive as a double standard that welcomes studies that conclude all is well but erects barriers to those that raise alarms.
-One leading cancer journal, for instance, recently published an industry study, by researchers at the National Institute of Environmental Health Sciences, that reported an increase in rare bone cancers among male rats fed fluoride.
-The journal explained that it does not publish lab-animal studies anymore.
+One leading cancer journal, for instance, recently published an industry study concluding that the fluoride added to drinking water does not increase the risk of cancer in Lab animals.
+That same journal rejected a government study, by researchers at the National Institute of Environmental Health Sciences, that reported an increase in rare bone cancers among male rats fed fluoride.
+The journal explained that it does not publish Lab-animal studies anymore.
 “No one wants to touch this,” says toxicologist James Huff of NIEHS about the persistent evidence that fluoride poses some hazard.

 Tiny risk: Bias doesn’t end with publication, Harvard’s Chalmers says.
 In the year of the spinmeister, science gets spun, too.
 The New York Times called the cancer risk from chlorination “tiny,” even though the 38 percent and 21 percent elevated risks for bladder and rectal cancers, respectively, are 380,000 and 210,000 times higher than the level the government defines as a “negligible” risk.
 The National Cancer Institute began its press release on the study, “Chlorinated drinking water offers immense health benefits.”